Positively changing people’s perceptions of walking

-The main objective of the brief was to positively change people’s perceptions of walking and inspire more people to active in the local area.
+The main objective of the brief was to inspire more people get to active in the local area.
 We needed to find the key motivations to making this happen.
-Other objectives included:

 We created the Discoveries on Your Doorstep campaign, which encompassed a collection of local walking trails with various nature, history or culture sights people could visit whilst walking.

 Stronger Communities is an ambitious programme funded by Public Health, delivered through NYCC to help communities have more control over the delivery of services in the county.

 The programme’s aim is to have strong and vibrant communities in all parts of North Yorkshire, using their knowledge, skills and drive to work with the Council and others, to develop a wide range of local services that maximise the wellbeing of local people.

 The project was based on the insight from six communities across Scarborough and Selby, which were identified by NYCC and Public Health as being in need of positive health interventions.

 The campaign creation and delivery was driven by insight and championed by passionate local residents.

 We decided on the brand name ‘Discoveries on your Doorstep’ as we wanted to communicate a sense of adventure and excitement, as well as encourage local people to explore the hidden gems around them.
 We chose the word ‘trails’, as from our insight we found that referring to them as ‘walks’ would associate them with being inaccessible for wheelchairs and pushchairs, when in fact the routes were suitable for all!

 We chose a bright colour palette, reflective of the colours you would see when out walking, and inspired by the woodland, fields and seaside in Scarborough and Selby.
 These earthy colours, matched with a rough and ‘outdoorsy’ brand font and friendly iconography created an inviting identity for the campaign.